jerrycyip/emaily/README.md

 ## Installation & Configuration
 The following tools, loaders and plugins were installed for this project.
 ### Server Side:
+The following commands should be run in the top level 'server' folder:
-- nodemon for hot reloading in dev: npm install --save nodemon
+- nodemon for hot reloading in dev:\
+  npm install --save nodemon
-- [Mongoose](https://mongoosejs.com/) for mongodb object modeling (e.g. schema creation) with node.js:
+- [Mongoose](https://mongoosejs.com/) for mongodb object modeling (e.g. schema creation) with node.js:\
   npm install --save mongoose
-- (Passport)(http://www.passportjs.org/) and Passport google oAuth module npm install --save passport passport-google-oauth20
+- (Passport)(http://www.passportjs.org/) and Passport google oAuth module:\
+  npm install --save passport passport-google-oauth20
-- cookie-session to manage cookies for authentication npm install --save cookie-session
+- cookie-session to manage cookies for authentication:\
+  npm install --save cookie-session
-- path-parser for parsing URL parameters (from sendGrid): npm install --save path-parser
+- path-parser for parsing URL parameters (from sendGrid):\
+  npm install --save path-parser
-- sendGrid for sending of email campaigns and receiving webhook data on customer click-throughs: npm install --save sendgrid
+- sendGrid for sending of email campaigns and receiving webhook data on customer click-throughs:\
+  npm install --save sendgrid
-- stripe api for handling payments (we only do test payments using dedicated test credit card numbers): npm install --save stripe
+- stripe api for handling payments (we only do test payments using dedicated test credit card numbers):\
+  npm install --save stripe
-- express web app server framework npm install --save express
+- express web app server framework:\
+  npm install --save express
-- concurrently for running both react frontend server and express backend server in dev: npm install --save concurrently
+- concurrently for running both react frontend server and express backend server in dev:\
+  npm install --save concurrently
-- ngrok tunnel for testing webhooks on the local dev environment (e.g. at localhost:5000), run following in project's top level 'server' folder: npx ngrok http 5000
+- ngrok tunnel for testing webhooks on the local dev environment (e.g. at localhost:5000), run following in project's top level 'server' folder:\
+  npx ngrok http 5000
   (Note: npx on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+.)
-- lodash utility library of methods for simplified processing of sendGrid's webhook array data: npm install --save lodash
+- lodash utility library of methods for simplified processing of sendGrid's webhook array data:\
+  npm install --save lodash

 ### Client Side
+The following commands should be run in the 'client' folder:
 - Use of [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) Tool Chain to simplify the React client set up.
 This toolchain is preconfigured and bundled with standard tools including the Webpack bundler and Babel compiler.
-Additional details are provided in the following sections: (run command in 'client' folder) npx create-react-app emaily
+Additional details are provided in the following sections:\
+  npx create-react-app emaily
   (Note: npx on the first line is not a typo — it’s a package runner tool that comes with npm 5.2+.)
-- Redux and React-Redux for client side state management (run command in client folder) npm install --save redux react-redux
+- Redux and React-Redux for client side state management (run command in client folder):\
+  npm install --save redux react-redux
-- Redux-thunk for handling asynchronous callbacks in our redux action creators: npm install --save redux-thunk
+- Redux-thunk for handling asynchronous callbacks in our redux action creators:\
+  npm install --save redux-thunk